 Mp3 Selling Options:

 Music Sales WidgetsA widget (Google calls them gadgets... dorks) is a dynamic website application you add to your webpages.
-Widgets are created, or generated, on the vendor's website (iTunes, Amazon), and the HTML code is then pasted into your webpages.
+Widgets are created, or generated, on the vendor's website (Apple Music, Amazon), and the HTML code is then pasted into your webpages.
 Widgets are easy to generate and can be used for all types of stuff.
-Mp3 or other product sales (iTunes or Amazon "Native Shopping Ads"), a like button (Facebook), calendar, weather report, chat (Google uh... gadgets).
+Mp3 or other product sales (Apple Music Tools or Amazon "Native Shopping Ads"), a like button (Facebook), calendar, weather report, chat (Google uh... gadgets).

 Before you can create the widgets you'll need to get your music listed on the vendor sites by using a service like Tunecore.
 This service allows you to make your music available for purchase and download in many of the most popular mp3 music stores like the following:

-* iTunes** Apple proprietary for iPod, iPhone & iPad.
+* Apple Music** Apple proprietary for iPod, iPhone & iPad.
 Easy to create widgets

 * Amazon Music** Lists albums and individual songs